hmchen47/DataScience/Notes/a09-FeatureSelect.md

     + complete the feature selection process within the construction of the ML algorithm itself
     + performing feature selection during the model training
   + advantages
-    + solving both model training and feature selection
+    + solving both model training and feature selection simultaneously
-    + takinging into consideration the interaction of feature  like wrapper methods do
+    + taking into consideration the interaction of feature  like wrapper methods do
     + faster like filter methods
-    + more acurate than filter methods
+    + more accurate than filter methods
     + finding the feature subset for the algorithm being trained
     + much less prone to overfitting
   + process